Qantas stays loyal to its frequent flyer 'cash cow'

 SYDNEY Australia's flagship airline, Qantas Airways Ltd (QAN.AX), is making a mint helping other companies keep their customers - even as it struggles to retain the loyalty of its own.

-Hiding behind Qantas' staggering A$2.8 billion ($2.6 billion) headline annual net loss announced last week is a hugely profitable loyalty program that is the envy of the airline world - and the carrier isn't letting go.
+Hiding behind Qantas' staggering A$2.8 billion (1.56 billion pounds) headline annual net loss announced last week is a hugely profitable loyalty programme that is the envy of the airline world - and the carrier isn't letting go.

 Some investors have urged Qantas to sell all or part of Qantas Frequent Flyer, which is valued as high as A$3 billion.
 Rival carrier Virgin Australia Holdings (VAH.AX) announced on Friday it was offloading a stake in its loyalty plan.

-"The Frequent Flyer program isn't a 'cash-in' for Qantas, it's a cash cow," said Steve Worthington, a marketing professor at Melbourne's Monash University.
-"They were the first mover in the domestic market and their program runs far deeper than any other."
+"The Frequent Flyer programme isn't a 'cash-in' for Qantas, it's a cash cow," said Steve Worthington, a marketing professor at Melbourne's Monash University.
+"They were the first mover in the domestic market and their programme runs far deeper than any other."

 The airline's loyalty division was the only ray of light in an otherwise gloomy earnings report last week.
 The unit posted its fifth straight year of double-digit earnings growth to hit a record underlying profit of A$286 million.